lupyuen/lupyuen.github.io/src/nim.md

 TODO

-2024 is (nearly) here.
-Apache NuttX RTOS (Real-Time Operating System) now runs on Single-Board Computers with plenty of RAM
+2024 is here!
+We're running Apache NuttX RTOS (Real-Time Operating System) on Single-Board Computers with plenty of RAM...

 Like Ox64 BL808 RISC-V SBC with 64 MB RAM!